Syltenberget, Norrköping, Sweden.

 Research Dimension

-Vinnova, Sweden’s Innovation Agency, awarded the project a three-year research grant in October 2021.
+Vinnova, Sweden’s Innovation Agency, awarded the project a research grant from October 2021- September 2024.
 Data collection at the site had already been underway for one year.
-The ABE (Department of Architecture and the Built Environment) of KTH Royal Institute of Technology (Stockholm) and Norrköping municipality are partners for the Vinnova grant.
-The centerpiece of the project, a 1600 m2 wildflower garden at Syltenberget, was realized in May 2022 thanks to Vinnova; in-kind support from Norrköping Municipality; private sponsorship; and volunteer help from members of Naturskyddsföreningen Norrköping.
-Plant specialist Peter Korn prepared the planting plan, supplied plant material from his own nursery, and directed the planting work.
-In addition to the wildflower garden area, the Timescape Garden encompasses a forest glade of equal size.
-In 2023 Norrköping municipality staff led by Linnea Rundgren, ecosystem restoration designer, transformed the glade, adding new plant species to increase food supply for birds and ground animals.
+The School of Architecture at KTH Royal Institute of Technology (Stockholm) and Norrköping municipality were grant partners.
+The first part of the project, a 3000 m2 wildflower garden at Syltenberget, was realized in May 2022 with support from Vinnova; in-kind support from Norrköping Municipality; private sponsorship; and volunteer help from members of Naturskyddsföreningen Norrköping.
+World-famous plant specialist Peter Korn prepared the planting plan, supplied plant material from his nursery, and directed the planting work.
+In addition to the wildflower garden area, the Timescape Garden encompasses a forest glade.
+In 2023 Norrköping municipality staff led by Linnea Rundgren, ecosystem restoration designer, transformed the glade, adding over 40 new plant species to increase food supply for birds and ground animals.
+The area of the Timescape Garden now totals 6000 m2.

-- The project applies dance-based methods of site analysis developed by Swedish dancer/choreographer Anna Asplind, who draws inspiration from the 1960’s work of dancer Anna Halprin and landscape architect Lawrence Halprin.
-At the timescape garden, Asplind is using dance-based methods to identify and imagine key paths, locations, viewsheds, and positions of the body from both human and not-human perspectives.
+- The project applied dance-based methods of site analysis developed by Swedish dancer/choreographer Anna Asplind, who draws inspiration from the 1960’s work of dancer Anna Halprin and landscape architect Lawrence Halprin.
+At the Timescape Garden Asplind used dance-based methods to identify key paths, locations, viewsheds, and positions of the body within the site.

 To listen to a conversation between Peter Lynch and filmmaker Ingrid Rieser about the timescape garden, architecture practice, and landscape architecture, visit her “Forest of Thought” podcast at https://anchor.fm/forestofthought/episodes/13–The-architect-and-the-garden–PETER-LYNCH-e12tciv